 Object Description Mode of ARP Inspection Enable the Global ARP Inspection or disable the Global ARP Inspection.
 Configuration Port Mode Configuration Specify ARP Inspection is enabled on which ports.
 Only when both Global Mode and Port Mode on a given port are enabled, ARP Inspection is enabled on this given port.
 Possible modes are: ■ Enabled: Enable ARP Inspection operation. ■ Disabled : Disable ARP Inspection operation.
-If you want to improct the VI AN configuration, you have to enable the setting ■ Disabled: Disable ARP Inspection operation.
 If you want to inspect the VLAN configuration, you have to enable the setting of "Check VLAN".
 The default setting of "Check VLAN" is disabled.
 When the setting of "Check VLAN" is disabled, the log type of ARP Inspection will refer to the port setting.
 And the setting of "Check VLAN" is enabled, the log type of ARP Inspection will refer to the VLAN setting.
 Possible setting of "Check VLAN" are:

-■ Enabled: Enable check VLAN operation.

-■ Disabled: Disable check VLAN operation.
+- Enabled: Enable check VLAN operation. - Disabled: Disable check VLAN operation.